Convex co-compact actions of relatively hyperbolic groups: Proof of Theorem

 \section{Proof of Theorem \ref{thm:IS-implies-rel-hyp}}

 In this section we prove Theorem~\ref{thm:IS-implies-rel-hyp} which we recall here.

 \begin{theorem} Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple with coarsely isolated simplices.
-Let $\Sc$ be a strongly isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$.
-Then, \begin{enumerate} \item $(\Cc, H_\Omega)$ is a relatively hyperbolic space with respect to $\Sc$. \item $\Lambda$ has finitely many orbits in $\Sc$ and if $\{S_1,\dots, S_m\}$ is a set of orbit representatives, then $\Lambda$ is a relatively hyperbolic group with respect to
+Let $\Sc$ be a strongly isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$ of dimension at least two.
+Then \begin{enumerate} \item $(\Cc, H_\Omega)$ is a relatively hyperbolic space with respect to $\Sc$. \item $\Lambda$ has finitely many orbits in $\Sc$ and if $\{S_1,\dots, S_m\}$ is a set of orbit representatives, then $\Lambda$ is a relatively hyperbolic group with respect to

 Further each $\Stab_{\Lambda}(S_i)$ is virtually Abelian of rank at least two. \end{enumerate} \end{theorem}